Did you hear the news? Plastic sucks.

 If you think about it, the people harvesting your fruits and veggies probably weren’t wearing gloves, and that produce has probably touched some surfaces that are just as dirty as your cart or the conveyor belt at checkout.

 Produce bags are kind of a mental game, (it can just “feel cleaner” to use them) and it can take a little while to get used to going bag-free.
 But you’ll wash the produce anyway (get a good veggie wash for optimal results- I use this one) so why bother with a bag?
-If you need something to help carry what you buy, you can use cotton mesh bags or just your normal reusable bags.

 Make your own yogurt